 Customer onboarding portals are for teams that want to take clunky, complicated onboarding processes and present them to their customers in a more professional, appealing, and easier-to-navigate way.

-For example, instead of working in messy Google Drive folders, email chains, or spreadsheets, you can create a customer onboarding portal complete with checklists, videos, slideshows, images, and more.
+For example, instead of working in messy Google Drive folders, email chains, or spreadsheets, you can create a customer onboarding portal complete with onboarding checklists, videos, slideshows, images, and more.

 Because these portals hold all your onboarding content in one place, they help keep customers and team members aligned around upcoming deadlines, important information, and next steps.